 Plywood

-Plywood is another excellent alternative to drywall for your walls, so the list of drywall substitutes is not complete without it.
+Plywood is another excellent alternative to drywall for your walls, so the list of drywall substitutes is incomplete without it.
 Because it is so inexpensive, many people frequently choose plywood over drywall.

 They’re not only inexpensive to buy, but they’re also a breeze to carry around.
 They are ideal for do-it-yourself projects because all you need to do is screw the wall into place, and you’re done.

-When plywood has all the qualities you need, there’s no need to choose the more expensive alternatives.
-You won’t ever regret installing plywood so long as you decorate these walls a little.
+When plywood has all the qualities you need, choosing the more expensive alternatives is unnecessary.
+You won’t ever regret installing plywood if you decorate these walls a little.

 Veneer Plaster

-Veneer plaster is the best option if you want a drywall substitute while maintaining the aesthetic.
-They feature incredible finishing techniques thanks to their construction of thin drywall layers.
-They are easier to install than drywall because they already have their finishing.
+Veneer plaster is the best option for a drywall substitute while maintaining the aesthetic.
+Thanks to their construction of thin drywall layers, veneer plaster features incredible finishing techniques.
+It is also easier to install than drywall because it already has its finishing.

-Use drywall in the base to create a solid wall with veneer plaster.
-This procedure is very simple as you only need to apply a veneer over drywall.
+Use drywall as the base to create a solid wall with veneer plaster.
+This procedure is very simple: You only need to apply veneer over drywall.

 As it dries reasonably quickly, you should act as soon as possible because this will only take a short while.
 This is one of the best drywall alternatives.